Skip to content

 Ingredients Easy Roasted Zucchini and Squash

-These two veggies are the perfect combination for summer!
-They are fresh, tasty, and full of flavor.
-Roasted zucchini and squash are the main event with simple pantry staple ingredients mixed together giving it an added boost of flavor!
+Roasted zucchini and squash are made with simple pantry staple ingredients mixed together giving the fresh summer produce an added boost of flavor!

 Zucchini and squash on table.